TLC: Tables, Ladders & Chairs (2013): Aftermath

 The next night on Raw, The Authority celebrated Randy Orton's unification of the championships inside the ring, with the entire WWE locker room standing on the entrance ramp.
 John Cena proclaimed that since Orton won, his first title defense should be against Daniel Bryan, insisting that was the right thing to do.
 Orton refused, but The Authority said that Orton would, in fact, face Bryan in a non-title match later that night.
 Bryan went on to win that match via disqualification, which was caused by a blatant low-blow from Orton - right in front of the referee.
 Orton then continued to attack Bryan until Cena came out to aid Bryan.
 Orton scattered, but when Cena went to check on Bryan's condition, Orton reemerged, striking Cena with an RKO.
 The show ended with Orton standing triumphantly over his fallen foes with both titles raised overhead.
-On the December 30 episode of Raw, Stephanie McMahon announced that Cena would get his rematch against Orton at the Royal Rumble with no outside interference or added stipulations, which Orton won.
+On the December 30 episode, Stephanie McMahon announced that Cena would get his rematch against Orton at the Royal Rumble with no outside interference or added stipulations, which Orton won.

 Big Show and Rey Mysterio would face WWE Tag Team Champions Cody Rhodes and Goldust in a non-title tag team match with Show and Mysterio emerging victorious.

 Fandango would face Dolph Ziggler in a rematch with Ziggler winning due to a Roll-up.

+This was the last pay-per-view that the World Heavyweight Championship was defended before its unification with the WWE Championship on the same day of the event (however the Big Gold Belt still used now in tandem with the WWE Championship belt to represent the unified WWE World Heavyweight Championship until August,17 at Summerslam and August,18 at Raw, the Big Gold Belt is subsequently retiring with the WWE Championship 2013-2014 version belt and present the new WWE World Heavyweight Championship Network Logo belt), but 10 years later, in April 2023, a new World Heavyweight Championship was created with a new lineage without following the lineage of the original World Heavyweight Championship but it is considered its successor.
+Seth "Freakin" Rollins defeated AJ Styles becoming the first champion of the new championship at Night of Champions event.